chalkygames123/front-end-template/README.md

 # serve with live/hot reload at localhost:3000
 $ yarn dev

+# run all linting
+$ yarn lint

+# lint all .scss files
+$ yarn lint:styles

 # lint all .js files
 $ yarn lint:scripts

+# run all linting with auto fixing
+$ yarn lint-fix

+# lint all .scss files with auto fixing
+$ yarn lint-fix:styles

-# lint and fix all .js files
+# lint all .js files with auto fixing
 $ yarn lint-fix:scripts

-# lint all .scss files
-$ yarn lint:styles

-# lint and fix all .scss files
-$ yarn lint-fix:styles

-# run all lint scripts
-$ yarn lint

-# run all lint and fix scripts
-$ yarn lint-fix

 # check if all .json and .md files are formatted
 $ yarn check:format